 - Special need means an area of functioning that is significantly different from an established norm in the learning environment.
 This definition includes physical or neurological disabilities, learning disabilities, visual or auditory disabilities, and behavioral or attention disorders.

-- Diagnosed by a qualified professional means that the evaluation and reporting was done by a licensed or certified specialist in the appropriate field.
+- Diagnosed by a qualified professional means that the evaluation and reporting were done by a licensed or certified specialist in the appropriate field.

 - Services and accommodations include specific recommendations from the qualified professional for addressing the student's special need in the school setting.